giljr/Ardu_Serie/README.md

 I believe that the essential lessons can be learned about the systems - about the world - from taking things apart, seeing how they work, and using this knowledge to create new and even more interenting things.

-This is the [Levy, Steven(2010)](https://www.amazon.com/Hackers-Computer-Revolution-Steven-Levy/dp/1449388396)'s **Hackers Ethic** principles (that I've valued most):
+These are the [Levy, Steven(2010)](https://www.amazon.com/Hackers-Computer-Revolution-Steven-Levy/dp/1449388396)'s **Hackers Ethic** principles (that I've valued most):
 * *Access to computer* - and anything that might teach you something about the way the world works - should be unlimited and total.
 * Always *yield to Hands-on Imperative*!
-* *Hackers should be judged* by their hacking, not bogus criteria such as degrees, age, race, or position;
+* *Hackers should be judged by their hacking*, not bogus criteria such as degrees, age, race, or position;
 * You can *create art and beauty* on a computer;
 * Computer can *change your life for the better*.

->[Google Drive](https://drive.google.com/open?id=0B8iMbc-iQqlULW1HZXFiNnBEZUE) This gives you access to all project's files by numbers, such as Fritzing, Proteus, and more:)
+>[Google Drive](https://drive.google.com/open?id=0B8iMbc-iQqlULW1HZXFiNnBEZUE) This gives you access to all the project's files.
+Please, search by # for artifacts, such as Code, Fritzing, Proteus, Schemas and more \o/

-### Projects Arduino Series List (from 2016 until now)
+### Projects Arduino Series List (from 2016 until now) :ant:

  [#83](_83_74HC4067/) #arduSeries - [**74HC4067 — DeMux For Arduino**](https://medium.com/jungletronics/74hc4067-demux-for-arduino-7f7892975edf) - *A multiplexer of this sort really just acts as a 16 to one 1 switch*